spear97/Py3D-World/README.md

 The `Scene` class is responsible for managing the objects within a 3D scene in a graphics application.
 It maintains a list of objects and provides methods for adding objects to the scene, loading initial objects, and updating the scene.
 Additionally, it incorporates an advanced skybox for environmental rendering.

-- Initialization:** The constructor initializes  the Scene object with a reference to the application (app) and creates an empty list to store objects.
+- **Initialization:** The constructor initializes  the Scene object with a reference to the application (app) and creates an empty list to store objects.
 It then loads initial objects into the scene and creates an advanced skybox.

-- Adding Objects:** add_object: Method to add objects to the scene by appending them to the list of objects.
+- **Adding Objects:** add_object: Method to add objects to the scene by appending them to the list of objects.

+- **Loading Initial Objects:** load: Populates the scene with objects.
+In the given example, it creates a floor with a grid of cubes and different environments (default, forest, rocky terrain, desert) with corresponding objects.

+- **Updating the Scene:** update: Intended to be called in the game loop.
+It currently does not have any implementation but could be used to update object positions, animations, or any other dynamic changes in the scene.

+- **Helper Functions:** Different methods (render_DefaultEnvironment, render_Environment1, render_Environment2, render_Environment3) are defined to render different environments by adding appropriate objects to the scene.

+- **Object Generators:** Methods to generate specific types of objects (grass, rocks, trees, etc.) within each environment.

 ## Camera